-We generated a net income of RMB132.3 million (US\$20.8 million) in 2021, compared to a net loss of RMB151.7 million and RMB123.8 million in 2020 and 2019, respectively.
-In the years ended December 31, 2020 and 2021, our operating cash flow was negative.
+We incurred a net loss of RMB138.4 million (US\$20.1 million) in 2022, compared to a net income of RMB132.3 million and a net loss of RMB151.7 million in 2021 and 2020, respectively.
+In the years ended December 31, 2020, 2021 and 2022, our operating cash flow was negative.
 We cannot assure you that we will be able to generate net profits or positive cash flow from operating activities in the future.
 Our ability to achieve and maintain profitability will depend in large part on our ability to, among other things, increase our number of members and other users, grow and diversify our supplier and third-party merchant base, and optimize our cost structure.
 We may not be able to achieve any of the above.
 We intend to continue to invest for the foreseeable future in the technology platform to support an even more carefully curated selection of products and to offer additional value-added services.
 As a result of the foregoing, we believe that we may incur net losses in the future.